 Supply chain management has recently received considerable attention with an aim to reduce production costs, manage risks, reduce delays, maximize profit, and improve the quality of products, with the result of increased competitiveness and profitability for all stakeholders.
 It is in this context that this paper investigates what coordination structures (focal, mediated or collaborative) are adopted by supply chains in an attempt to conduct integrative planning.
 We investigate what coordination structure is required by the focal firm to successfully manage supply chain activities.
 This paper draws on evidence from the extant literature and demonstrates the prevalence of the newly defined coordination structures in the manufacturing of complex products with a multitude supply chain based on findings from exploratory case studies.
 Potential opportunities and pitfalls associated with each of the coordination structures in regards to governance, supply risk, quality and supplier involvement practices are examined.
 Hypotheses are developed to help understand the impact of coordination structures on various supply chain activities.
 Previous studies have not considered the potential pitfalls and opportunities for the focal firm in choosing to adopt a particular coordination structure in the complex products manufacturing industry, which poses specific regulatory considerations.
 The two explanatory case studies also consider the perspective of tier 2 suppliers, which are not commonly considered in the supply chain literature.
 Moreover, this research is able to demonstrate that there is no such coordination structure as one size fits all, and instead illustrates that even different component supply chains in the same organisation can have different coordination structures.

-Agarwal, R, Green, R, Brown, PJ, Tan, H & Randhawa, K 2013, 'Determinants of quality management practices: An empirical study of New Zealand manufacturing firms', International Journal Of Production Economics, vol. 142, no. 1, pp. 130-145.View/Download from: UTS OPUS or Publisher's site
+Agarwal, R, Green, R, Brown, PJ, Tan, H & Randhawa, K 2013, 'Determinants of quality management practices: An empirical study of New Zealand manufacturing firms', International Journal Of Production Economics, vol. 142, no. 1, pp. 130-145.View/Download from: Publisher's site

 A large body of research in recent years has resulted in the accumulation of knowledge about better (worse) management practices for manufacturing firms.
 Given the wide dissemination of knowledge about practices such as Lean Manufacturing, the importance of goal-setting, performance management systems, employee promotion and reward structures, it is unclear why some firms do not adopt these broad-based management practices.
 If there are management practices that have the potential to universally increase productivity of manufacturing firms, their lack of adoption by all firms in such markets remains a pertinent question.
 New Zealand is a small open economy facing competitive pressure from both its geographical distance from large markets and its minimum wage, which is above key international competitors.
 In this context we use a novel survey tool designed by Bloom and Van Reenen (2007) and McKinsey & Co. to construct a Management Practices Score (MPS) based on 18 management practices from 152 medium- and large-sized New Zealand manufacturing firms.
 We find that the MPS is positively associated with various firm productivity performance indicators, particularly profit per employee and firm sales, indicating that the MPS captures relevant information about management practices.
 We find that firm size, ownership structure, and the level of education among both managers and non-managers positively impacts management performance.
 Unlike the findings in earlier international research, we find that competition does not have an association with management practices.
 The findings here contribute to understanding why best management practices are not universally adopted by manufacturing firms.

-Agarwal, R, Choi, J, Ramamurthy, R, Selen, W & Selim, HM 2012, 'Service-Oriented Architecture as A Driver of Service Innovation in Newly Emerging Service Systems: An Exploratory View', International Journal of Information Processing and Management, vol. 3, no. 2, pp. 85-97.View/Download from: UTS OPUS or Publisher's site
+Agarwal, R, Choi, J, Ramamurthy, R, Selen, W & Selim, HM 2012, 'Service-Oriented Architecture as A Driver of Service Innovation in Newly Emerging Service Systems: An Exploratory View', International Journal of Information Processing and Management, vol. 3, no. 2, pp. 85-97.View/Download from: Publisher's site

 Innovation in services can be regarded as an inter-play of service concepts, service delivery practices, client interfaces, and service delivery technologies.
 Furthermore, innovations in services are increasingly brought to the market by networks of firms, selected for their unique capabilities and operated in a coordinated manner, referred to as a service system or service value network (SVN).
 Bringing such service innovations to market by a network of firms requires extensive coordination and integration of data, information/knowledge and processes, while ensuring strategic alignment of partnering firms.
 In this research we examine how Service-Oriented Architecture (SOA), and its effect on Information Technology Infrastructure Flexibility (ITIF), may act as a potential enabler for recently identified organizational drivers of services innovation in a service system, namely Collaborative Architecture Management (CAM) and Collaborative Organizational Infrastructure (COI).
 A preliminary qualitative study of a Telco and its partners in the Middle East validates the dynamic capabilities at play in our proposed research model.

-Agarwal, R & Selen, W 2011, 'Multi-dimensional nature of service innovation: Operationalisation of the elevated service offering construct in collaborative service organisations', International Journal of Operations and Production Management, vol. 31, no. 11, pp. 1164-1192.View/Download from: UTS OPUS or Publisher's site
+Agarwal, R & Selen, W 2011, 'Multi-dimensional nature of service innovation: Operationalisation of the elevated service offering construct in collaborative service organisations', International Journal of Operations and Production Management, vol. 31, no. 11, pp. 1164-1192.View/Download from: Publisher's site

 Purpose Innovation in services is thought to be multi-dimensional in nature, and in this context the purpose of this paper is to present and operationalise the concept of elevated service offerings (ESO) in collaborating service organisations.
 ESO stands for new or enhanced service offerings which can only be eventuated as a result of partnering, and which could not be delivered on individual organisational merit.
 ESO helps us expand our understanding of service innovation to include a service network or service systems dimension.